digital-work-lab/open-source-project/docs/week_2_git_notebook_branching.md

 <img src="img/github-pull-request.png" width="800px">
 -->

-<p style="max-width: 800px; margin-left: 0; margin-right: 0; text-align: justify;">There is another option: to <b>squash</b> changes from another branch.
-This effectively combines all changes from the other branch in a single commit, which is added on top of the target branch.</p>
+There is another option: to **squash** changes from another branch.
+This effectively combines all changes from the other branch in a single commit, which is added on top of the target branch.

-<p style="max-width: 800px; margin-left: 0; margin-right: 0; text-align: justify;">We will now practice the different methods in a real Git repository.</p>
+We will now practice the different methods in a real Git repository.

 <div style="border: 2px solid #ff9800; padding: 10px; background-color: #ffe0b2; color: #e65100; border-radius: 5px; display: inline-block; width: fit-content; width:800px;">
     <strong>Important:</strong> Make sure to copy the commands and enter them in the shell as shown in the screenshot.
 It is not possible to run the cells in this notebook.